-It is also important for contractors to understand that the fee paid to the SBA is in addition to the Surety Bond premium owed to the Surety.
+It is also important for contractors to understand that the fee paid to the SBA is in addition to the Bond premium owed to the Surety Bond Company.

 For example, if a Surety Bond company charges the contractor a 3% rate, the total cost would be 3.6% if they require SBA support.
 A $1 million contract would then have a total cost of $36,000.

 The SBA program supports single bonds up to $6.5 million.
-Special circumstances will allow single bonds up to $10 million to be written on some Federal Projects if agreed to by the contracting officer.
+Special circumstances will allow single bonds up to $10 million to be written on some Federal Projects if it certified by the Federal contracting officer.
 To qualify for this exception, the contractor must also be the Prime Contractor on the project.

 Typically the SBA will support bond programs up to 20x working capital.
 This may be more generous than many Surety Bond companies would write without SBA support.